ShahajadiY/AMR_Parental_KAP/README.md

-# Factors ontributing to antibiotic misuse among parents of school-going children in Dhaka City, Bangladesh
+# Factors contributing to antibiotic misuse among parents of school-going children in Dhaka City, Bangladesh

 ## Description
 Antimicrobial resistance (AMR) is a pressing global health concern, especially in resource-constrained